By Kara Turey

 I am proud to say that through this graduate program, I was able to obtain my first internship, ever.
 During my undergraduate career, I was primarily a research assistant, so therefore I had very little work experience other than my retail jobs.
 I was able to obtain my internship in November 2019, during my first semester at UCF.
 That internship has grown into a job at a company I am proud to work for.
 I got that internship by attending a presentation at the exchange, talking to the presenter afterward, asking for an interview.
 This never would have happened without UCF and its many resources, and so for that, I am extremely grateful.
 I feel that this sets me apart from my peers.
 I also worked, only part-time, while earning my graduate degree to gain work experience simultaneously.

-Jessica is already on the right track with the conferring of her degree in a few months, after graduate school plans, and her career.
+Jessica is already on a career track after completing graduate school.
 There is no doubt she will continue to make great strides in her chosen field and will represent UCF well in the community and business world.
 Good luck Jessica and Go Knights!